MaPPmath/mappmath.github.io/pages/hsc/hsc17.md

 [couch www]: https://sites.google.com/site/pjcouchlamar/
 [people]: /about/people/

+**Danielle Dobie** is a recent graduate from Minnesota State University, Mankato, where she received her Master’s degree in Mathematics.
+She has always had a love for solving and creating puzzles.
+The summer after graduating high school, she created a puzzle book for her mother that included 78 different puzzles.
+When Ms. Dobie was a senior in college, she created a scavenger hunt leading her future husband, Bradley, all over Mankato and North Mankato.
+Danielle’s continuous desire to create puzzles for others is what inspired her to become a puzzle designer for HSC17.

 **Christopher Night** [[www][night www]] studied astrophysics and mathematics at Villanova University and Harvard University, and now works for Google as a software developer on their flight search service.
 He once designed a puzzle that appeared in a